obi-ontology/obi-ontology.org/docs/data-properties.md

 #### Boolean datum

 - `has xsd:boolean value` for a datum which is represented as a yes/no or true/false value.
-Has xsd:boolean range.

 #### String (symbol????) datum